Family walks in Orange County are a gift of time. I could walk for miles — with friends, with kids, with pets.

 These outings are especially good when the weather cools and the playgrounds slides get wet from the rain.

-In Orange County, we are so lucky to have amazing places to take these family walks.
+We are so lucky to have amazing places to take these family walks.

 These places are low cost or free and just waiting for you to come visit.
 Here are my top picks:

 1. San Joaquin Wildlife Sanctuary (Irvine) – It’s nice and flat, plus the dirt trails are wide enough for most strollers.
 It’s an adventure roaming around the ponds, spotting birds and bunnies, without regard to a specific destination.

 2. San Clemente Beach Trail – Ahhh, the ocean.
 This one may cost you a few bucks for parking, but it’s so worth it to be able to walk with the waves crashing nearby.
 If you have train enthusiasts in the family, you can’t get much closer than this when Amtrak and Metrolink go roaring by.

 3. Bolsa Chica Ecological Preserve (Huntington Beach) – There are two ways to approach this walk: 1) From the Interpretive Center off Warner or 2) From the Pacific Coast Highway parking lot.
 I prefer option #2 for families because the kids get to see wildlife right away crossing the bridge to the trails.